northpolesec/santa/docs/docs/configuration/faa.md

 **Process-centric example**: Prevent AirDrop processes from reading files in folders containing sensitive corporate data.

-## EventDetailURL placeholders
+## EventDetailURL and WebhookURL placeholders

 When an FAA rule blocks access to a file, the user will be presented with a block notification dialog.
 On this dialog a button can be displayed which will take the user to a page with more information about that event.
 For the button to appear you must populate the `EventDetailURL` field, either at the top-level of the configuration or in an individual rule.
-This URL can contain placeholders, which will be populated at runtime; the supported placeholders are:
+This URL can contain placeholders, which will be populated at runtime.

+The `WebhookURL` option also supports the same placeholders and will be triggered whenever a rule matches (including audit-only rules).

+The supported placeholders are:

 | Placeholder         | Description                                                                                                               |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------- |